simp/pupmod-simp-tpm2/README.md

 Include the tpm module and set the following in hiera:

 Note: You must indicate the desired status of all three authentications settings.
-They can be either 'set' or 'clear'.
+If using tpm2_tools version 4 or later you can use ignore to skip any of the settings.
+Otherwise they must each be set to  'clear' or 'set'.

 tpm2::take_ownership: true
 tpm2::ownership::owner: set